US hits highest 7-day average of coronavirus cases since the pandemic began - KESQ

 State leaders back on guard

-No state is currently reporting above a 10% improvement in coronavirus cases in the last week compared to the week before.
-And as the national totals climb, state leaders pushing for prevention among their citizens.
+More than two-thirds of states have reported an increase in cases over the last week, and no state is currently reporting above a 10% improvement.
+As the national totals climb, state leaders pushing for prevention among their citizens.

 In El Paso County, Texas, where surging cases have pushed all hospitals and intensive care units to capacity, officials have implemented a curfew from 10 p.m. to 5 a.m. for the next two weeks, El Paso County Judge Ricardo Samaniego said during a Sunday night virtual press conference.